The Last Man on Earth (1964 film): Cast

-Note that Carolyn De Fonseca, uncredited, dubbed for Franca Bettoia's voice in the English release of the film.

 Production

 Development

 Producer Anthony Hinds purchased the rights to Matheson's novel for Hammer Film Productions.
 Matheson wrote a script, and Hammer announced in 1958 that they would make it.
 However, British censors would not allow the film to be produced, so Hinds resold the script to American producer Robert L. Lippert.

 Lippert had wanted to make a "last man on Earth"-type film for a while.
 In the late 1950s, Charles Marquis Warren and Robert Stabler optioned a novel by science fiction writer George R. Stewart called Earth Abides.
 Harry Spalding, who worked for Lippert, said the release of The World, the Flesh and the Devil (1959) killed off plans for that project.
 Spalding then read Matheson's novel and suggested Lippert film that book instead.
 The project was announced in August 1962.

 Lippert originally told Matheson that Fritz Lang would direct the film, and Matheson thought that would be "wonderful".
 Eventually, however, Sidney Salkow was chosen to direct.
 Matheson made the follow-up comment: "Well, there's a bit of a drop."